-A lifecycle fund can simplify your retirement investing
+A lifecycle fund can help simplify your retirement investing

 If you don’t have hours to spend choosing and maintaining an asset allocation for your retirement account, consider a lifecycle fund, sometimes called a target-date fund.
 A lifecycle fund is an all-in-one investment option that offers you, in a single fund, a diversified portfolio with an asset allocation geared to the year in which you expect to retire.